c-freeman/StringSightFirmware/README.md

 ### Working Combined Firmware Example

-I've provided an [example](./examples/Combined_lib_example/) that that combines the four libraries, along with the Semaphore module that allows the chips to achieve their low power states.
-This is the example I would base further development of WisBlock firmware off of.
+Kalina has provided an [example](./examples/Combined_lib_example/) that that combines the four libraries, along with the Semaphore module that allows the chips to achieve their low power states.
+This is the example Kalina would base further development of WisBlock firmware off of.
+It is based upon this example that StringSight's firmware has been developed.